 Instead of writing a couple of paragraphs about her past experiences and current goals, Drain goes in-depth about seven — that’s right, seven — facets of her life.

 She lays it all on the line, proving her devotion to her craft.

 Taken together, it’s easy to see that Lauren’s personal and professional brands, while created with a different tone, are cut from the same cloth.
 She knows that by developing a personal brand and building a professional brand, she can use both to showcase her passion, talent, and success.

 Brand recognition is a critical aspect of any type of marketing, which makes personal and professional branding an important foundation for the rest of the strategies we’ll go through in this guide.

 Additional Branding Resources:

-- Check out our blog post on personal and professional branding.
+- Check out our blog post on professional branding for salons and spas.

 How to Create a Free Website for a Small Business

 Once you have your personal and professional brands on lock, your next step should be to bring them to life with your brand’s website.

 Clients want the DL on your business as fast as possible, and they’re not going to pick up the phone and call you to get it.
 That means you need to know how to make a free website for your small business.